 If you have a cough, runny nose, sore throat, fever, or difficulty breathing, we ask that you reschedule your pet’s appointment until you are feeling better.

-Please do not come into the office if you are currently quarantined or actively sick.
+Please do not come to the office if you are currently quarantined or actively sick.
 Delay routine care items until you are well.
 If your pet is sick, we will provide as much care as possible.
 Please call or text us and we determine the best course of action for you and your pet.
-If possible, have a family member bring in the pet for you.
+If possible, have a family member bring the pet o the clinic for you.